 These regions have unique development histories yet are similar in that economic and regional development has often led to the extraction of wealth from local communities.
 The PCI Prosperity Prize encourages individuals and teams to reflect critically on the results of development in their regions.

-Minimum of 20 references for Undergraduate/Community level and a minimum of 40 references for Graduate/Organizational level
+Minimum of 20 references for the 18 and under and 19-24 groups and a minimum of 40 references for the 25 and older group.

 Times New Roman, 12 points; 1.5 line spacing